standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 ## Policy makers: what you need to do

 * Add a list to the codebase of any other resources that policy experts, non-governmental organizations and academics would find useful for understanding or reusing your policy.
-* Consider adding contact details so that other policy makers considering reuse can ask you for advice.
+* Consider adding contact details so that other policy makers considering collaboration can ask you for advice.

 ## Management: what you need to do